 LLP Tax Transparency: The Core Principle for Solicitors

-If you are a solicitor practising through a limited liability partnership (LLP), your tax treatment is fundamentally different from that of a company director.
-The LLP itself does not pay corporation tax on its profits.
-Instead, the LLP is tax-transparent.
-This means each member is taxed directly on their share of the partnership's profits, regardless of how much cash they actually draw from the firm.
+If you practise through a limited liability partnership (LLP), your tax treatment is fundamentally different from that of a company director.
+The LLP itself does not pay corporation tax on its trading profit.
+Instead the LLP is tax-transparent: under ITTOIA 2005 s.863, all the LLP's activities are treated as carried on in partnership by its members, so each member is taxed directly as a self-employed partner on their share of the firm's profits, regardless of how much cash they actually draw.

 How Member Shares Are Taxed in 2025/26